 Some reasons why teens have sex:

-When someone is deciding to have sex, it’s important that they are making that decision for themselves and feel really ready.
+When someone is deciding to have sex, it’s important that they are making that decision for themselves about when/if they feel ready.

 - Why Don't Teens Have Sex?